-Matthias L. Wolfgruber
+Matthias L. Wolfgruber (Nominee for Election)

-Committee Memberships: Compensation (Chair), Governance
+Committee Memberships: Compensation (Chair), Governance Term of Office Expires: 2022 Age: 68 Independent Business Experience:

-- CEO, Altana AG, a global specialty chemicals company, 2007 until retirement in January 2016 - President and CEO, Altana Chemie AG, member of the management board of Altana AG, 2002 to 2007 - Management positions at Wacker-Chemie in the U.S. and Europe, 1985 to 2002
+- Chief Executive Officer, Altana AG, a global specialty chemicals company, 2007 until retirement in January 2016 - President and Chief Executive Officer, Altana Chemie AG, member of the management board of Altana AG, 2002 to 2007

+Management positions at Wacker-Chemie in the U.S. and Europe, 1985 to 2002

-- Chairman, Lanxess AG, a leading global manufacturer of specialty chemicals and intermediates (May 2018 to present, and Supervisory Board Member from 2015 to 2018) - Chairman, Altana AG (May 2020 to present, and Supervisory Board Member from 2016 to 2020) - Supervisory Board, Grillo-Werke AG, a manufacturer and supplier of zinc alloy products and chemicals (2014 to announced retirement in March 2021) - Chairman, Ardex Group, a global supplier of high-performance specialty building materials (2015 to announced retirement in March 2021)
+Chairman, Lanxess AG, a leading global manufacturer of specialty chemicals and intermediates (May 2018 to present, and Supervisory Board Member from 2015 to 2018) Other Beaudy and Pacificants

+- Chairman, Altana AG (May 2020 to present, and Supervisory Board Member from 2016 to 2020) - Supervisory Board, Grillo-Werke AG, a manufacturer and supplier of zinc alloy products and chemicals (2014 to March 2021) - Chairman, Ardex Group, a global supplier of high-performance specialty building materials (2015 to March 2021)